andrewlalis/Gymboard/README.md

 system if you haven't already, and run `docker-compose up -d` to start the services.

+Run `./build-cli.d` to build and prepare a `cli` executable that you can use to run the Gymboard CLI.

 **WIP:**
-A `build_apps.d` script is available to try and build all projects and collect their artifacts in a `build/` directory for deployment.
+A `build-apps.d` script is available to try and build all projects and collect their artifacts in a `build/` directory for deployment.
 > Eventually, this functionality will be merged into *gymboard-cli*.